mattermost/docs/source/cloud/cloud-administration/cloud-changelog.md

 ### Highlights

-#### Apps Framework, lightweight interactive add-ons to Mattermost
+#### Apps Framework (Developer Preview)
- -
+ - This feature is available on Mobile Apps when Apps Framework becomes available on Mattermost v5.35.0 and the proxy plugin is loaded on an instance.
+The launch for the Developer Preview of the Apps Framework is scheduled for April 29th.

-#### Search results are returned on file search
+#### Files Search
- -
+ - Users can now search file attachments by name and document contents.
+This feature is available on Mobile Apps in a future release.

-#### Migrated Experimental, About, Reporting, Environment, Site Configuration, Authentication, Integrations, Compliance sections to their respective sub-section permissions.
+#### Granular Access to System Console Pages
- -
+ - Migrated Experimental, About, Reporting, Environment, Site Configuration, Authentication, Integrations, Compliance sections to their respective sub-section permissions.

-#### Shared Channels: Experimental support added for sharing channels between Mattermost clusters.
-Requires an E20 license.
-The Shared Channels feature is disabled by default
+#### Shared Channels (Experimental)
- -
+ - Experimental support was added for sharing channels between Mattermost clusters.
+This feature is disabled by default.

-#### Enterprise Trial enhancements Phase 1
+#### Enterprise Trial Enhancements Phase 1
  -

 ### Improvements

 #### User Interface (UI)
- - Added support for allowing collapsing in-line images over 100px in height.
+ - Added support to collapse in-line images over 100px in height.
  - Implemented maximum length validation on the status modal for custom statuses.
  - Synchronized collapsed channel sidebar categories on the server.
  - Empty state is no longer off-centered in the **Channel Switcher**.